On eigenfunctions corresponding to a small resurgent eigenvalue: Substitution of a small resurgent function into a holomorphic function

-However, since we have been manipulating with infinite sums and integral signs formally, we now need to take that major, calculate its Laplace integral and show that the resulting function is equal to the sum of the power series $\sum_j a_j \varphi(h)^j$, i.e. we have to prove the following equality of resurgent functions
+This $\Psi(\xi)$ is our candidate for the major of $g(\varphi(h))$.
+Now we need to take to calculate its Laplace transform of $\Psi$ and show that the result is equal to the sum of the power series $\sum_j a_j \varphi(h)^j$.
+Indeed, we have the following equalities of resurgent functions: